klaxalk/linux-setup/README.md

 ### List of plugins

-Here is a list of plugin I use.
+Here is a list of plugins I use.
-I divide plugins into two groups according to how they integrate to my workflow.
+I divide plugins into two groups according to how they integrate into my workflow.
 Plugins with new features, you are supposed to read their tutorials to know how to use them (but you don't have to if it does not suite you):

   * **vim-fugitive** - git integration